Buying Process in Spain (Step-by-Step)

 Want the process tailored to your purchase?

-Darren & Angelina — your Personal Property Concierge — will outline the legal timeline, introduce your lawyer and manage steps through to key handover.
+Darren & Angelina — your Personal Property Concierge — will map the legal timeline, introduce your lawyer and coordinate each step through to key handover.

 Get in touch →